The Bankrate promise

 4. Lender sends your bill for any deficiency

-After selling the vehicle, the lender can use those funds to cover what you owe.
-But the sale price might not be enough to cover your entire debt.
+After selling the vehicle, the lender must use those funds to cover what you owe.
+But the sale price may not be enough to cover your entire debt.
 If you owe more than what your lender gets for selling the car, that’s a deficiency.

 Other ways to avoid repossession